 The removal of a single tooth can lead to problems related to your chewing ability, problems with your jaw joint, and shifting teeth, which can have a major impact on your dental health.
-To avoid these complications, in most cases, Dr. Robinson, Dr. Lung, Dr. Davis or Dr. Forrest will discuss alternatives to extractions as well as replacement of the extracted tooth with a dental implant.
+To avoid these complications, in most cases, Dr. Lung, Dr. Davis, Dr. Forrest or Dr. Fay will discuss alternatives to extractions as well as replacement of the extracted tooth with a dental implant.

 Several methods of anesthesia are available for tooth/teeth extraction(s).
 The method of anesthesia that is chosen for each patient is determined by the nature of the surgical procedure and the patient’s level of apprehension.
 Your oral and maxillofacial surgeon will discuss the best option for your treatment with you at the time of consultation.

 You will have either local, IV, or general anesthesia administered by our fellowship certified anesthesiologist’s.
 The oral and maxillofacial surgeon will cut into your gum with a small incision and surgically extract the tooth.
 They may need to remove bone around your tooth or cut your tooth before it can be extracted.
 If required, the surgeon will do bone grafting to preserve the socket.